mattermost/mattermost-browser-extension/README.md

 2. Create an OAuth 2.0 app on your Mattermost instance [with these instructions](https://docs.mattermost.com/developer/oauth-2-0-applications.html)
     * Make sure to copy the Client ID after the app is created
+    * Callback URL is `https://example-extension-id.chromiumapp.org/`, need to modify this later
     * Optionally, you can mark the app as trusted so users do not need to click "Allow" for the app when they log in

 3. Configure the extension by modifying the constants in `src/app/views/App.js`: